 According to IBM, 80% of employees agree that their engagement increases when the work is consistent with the organization's core values.

-So, that's where your compliance program helps your business be more secure and should also be the first step of onboarding.
+So, that's where your compliance and training program helps your business be more secure and should also be the first step of onboarding.
 The employees will know what kind of conduct to expect, how to interact with team members and customers, and so forth.
 By doing so, the company can elevate the chances of employee retention in the longer run.

 Clarity about the role and organization

 Not everyone enters a new job knowing what to do exactly and how to proceed further.
-Having no standard process in the workplace can lead to multiple negative impacts for both employer and employee.
+Having no standard orientation process in the workplace can lead to multiple negative impacts for both employer and employee.

 According to Business New Daily, 16% of HR managers stated that poor or lack of onboarding led to lower company productivity and 12% said it led to higher employee turnover.
-A well structured onboarding process can be very efficient for your organization to educate the fundamental expectations and address uncertain questions before they develop into productivity killers or safety issues.
+A well structured, smooth onboarding process can be very efficient for your organization to educate the fundamental expectations and address uncertain questions before they develop into productivity killers or safety issues.

 Apart from that, it will also ensure your employees have proper access to all the right equipment or tools to set up their framework.